SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 ### Deploy timer jobs to Azure using Azure WebJobs

 Before deploying a timer job, ensure that the job can run without user interaction.
-The sample in this article prompts the user to provide a password or client secret (see more in **Authentication**) which works while testing but does not work when deployed.
+The sample in this article prompts the user to provide a password or client secret (see more in the [Authentication](#authentication) section), which works while testing but does not work when deployed.
 The existing samples all allow the user to provide a password or client secret by using the app.config file:

 ```XML
   <appSettings>